Nico69Lmao/osu-mania-replay-renderer/README.md

 ## Support the project

-If this renderer helps you make better osu!mania videos, you can support development with a small donation on [PayPal](https://paypal.me/Nico69Lmao).
-Every bit helps with testing, packaging, and improving skin compatibility.
+If this renderer helps you make better osu!mania videos, you can support development with a small donation on [Ko-fi](https://ko-fi.com/nico69yaza).
+Every bit helps with testing, packaging, and living... you know.